ahmed-refaat-analyst/ahmed-refaat-analyst/README.md

 </div>

 ### 👋 About Me
-I’m a *Data Analyst* focused on transforming raw data into clear and meaningful insights.
-I work on structuring datasets, building dashboards, and analyzing performance metrics to support effective business decisions.
+I’m a Data Analyst specialized in organizing data, building interactive dashboards, and uncovering performance trends that support smarter and faster business decisions.
+I focus on simplifying complex datasets and turning them into clear, actionable insights.

 ---